galvestontx/malicious_prosecution/README.md

 * All evidence supporting the summary in ***File 1 of 9*** are attached as Exhibit's 1 through 10A - including the police statements, which are attached as Exhibit 3-6.
 The [audio](https://github.com/galvestontx/malicious_prosecution/blob/cee3feb0e13e67209791023ee602ef2bd3e9ee39/First_Call.m4a) of the Emergency Call Transcription (Exhibit-A transcription) is now available for download.
 * ***File 2 of 9*** supplements the first file, and includes evidence the court already convicted Alghuti of a crime prior to the first setting scheduled on May 6, 2022.
 This is the result of deliberately intermingling the civil case with the criminal charges.
 * ***New Development*** : ***File 3 of 9*** Analyzes the reason Hatem Alghuti was arrested on May 6 2022 (for the third time) and held for almost a week at the county concentration camp.
 Hatem Alghuti refused food for almost a week, and suffered as a result of the third wave of county terror.
 Alghuti is waiting to receive papers from the court, and still unaware why he was arrested inside of the courtroom, during the first setting for the case enumerated in file 1 of 9.
+These events have come as a surprise to many who know Hatem, known for his shy, and non confrontational personality.

 ---